tcmetzger/sphinx-favicon/docs/source/index.rst

 **A Sphinx extension to add custom favicons**

-With Sphinx Favicon, you can add custom favicons to your Sphinx html documentation quickly and easily.
+With **sphinx-favicon**, you can add custom favicons to your Sphinx html documentation quickly and easily.

 You can define favicons directly in your `conf.py`, with different `rel` attributes such as `"icon" <https://html.spec.whatwg.org/multipage/links.html#rel-icon>`__ or `"apple-touch-icon" <https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html>`__ and any favicon size.

-The Sphinx Favicon extension gives you more flexibility than the `standard "favicon.ico" supported by Sphinx <https://www.sphinx-doc.org/en/master/templating.html?highlight=favicon#favicon_url>`__.
+The **sphinx-favicon** extension gives you more flexibility than the `standard "favicon.ico" supported by Sphinx <https://www.sphinx-doc.org/en/master/templating.html?highlight=favicon#favicon_url>`__.
 It provides a quick and easy way to add the most important favicon formats for different browsers and devices.

 Installation
 ------------

-Use :code:`pip` to install Sphinx Favicon in your environment:
+Use ``pip`` to install **sphinx-favicon** in your environment:

 .. code-block:: console